Bethe equations for the critical three-state Potts spin chain with toroidal boundary conditions: Toroidal Boundary Conditions

 \section{Toroidal Boundary Conditions}

 We start this section by describing the main results concerning an equivalence among integrable $n$-state spin and vertex models on the square lattice \cite{MAR}.
 We recall that such a mapping assumes that the horizontal $W_h(i,j|x)$ and vertical $W_v(i,j|x)$ edge weights of the spin model are parametrized in terms of the difference of spectral parameters.
 It is well known that an important ingredient for the formulation of the integrability of a given vertex model is the corresponding Lax operator \cite{FAD}.
+This operator contains the information about the structure of the Boltzmann weights of the vertex model denoted here by $\mathbb{L}_{i,j}^{k,l}(x) $.
+The indices $i,j,k,l$ represent the four state variables assigned to the links of the square lattice meeting together at a given vertex.
 In this sense, it has been argued that such an operator can be constructed from the spin model edge weights as follows \cite{MAR},